Black Bean and Rice Enchiladas Recipe

 - 3 tablespoons chopped fresh cilantro leaves

-- 1. In a large nonstick skillet, saute the green pepper, onion and garlic in oil until tender.
-Add the beans, tomatoes, picante sauce, chili powder, cumin and red pepper flakes; bring to a boil.
-Reduce heat; simmer, uncovered, until heated through and mixture thickens.
-Add rice; cook 5 minutes longer or until heated through.
+- 1. Preheat oven to 350°.
+In a large nonstick skillet, heat oil over medium heat.
+Add green pepper, onion and garlic; saute until tender.
+Add next six ingredients; bring to a boil.
+Reduce heat; simmer, uncovered, until heated through.
+Add rice; cook 5 minutes longer.

-- 2. Spoon a rounded 1/2 cup down the center of each tortilla.
+- 2. Spoon a rounded 1/2 cup of rice mixture down center of each tortilla.
 Fold sides over filling and roll up.
-Place in a 13-in. x 9-in. baking dish coated with cooking spray.
-Spoon salsa over each tortilla.
-Cover and bake at 350° for 25 minutes.
-Uncover; sprinkle with cheese and cilantro.
-Bake 2-3 minutes longer or until cheese is melted.
+Place seam side down in a 13x9-in. baking dish coated with cooking spray.
+Spoon remaining rice mixture along sides of dish.
+Top tortillas with salsa.
+Bake, covered, for 25 minutes.
+Uncover; sprinkle with cheese.
+Bake until cheese is melted, 2-3 minutes longer.
+Sprinkle with cilantro before serving.
 Yield: 8 servings.

 Reviews for Black Bean and Rice Enchiladas